- About the GTX 1650..

 Disclosure: I have written about a newspaper article write being contracted or employed by Nvidia for promotional purpose without any disclosure.
 Readers should be aware and exercise caution from whom and where they take advice and information.

-I do have the Gigabyte GTX 1650 4G OC to review.
+I do have the GIGABYTE GeForce GTX 1650 4G OC to review.

 Reference Card Specifications